zaphosting/docs/docs/vserver-windows-foundry.md

 Now it is time to start your server.
 Head over to the root directory and run **FoundryDedicatedServerLauncher.exe** to begin the start up process.
 This will open the server's console in a command prompt and begin the startup process.

-You will now be able to direct connect to your server via your IP by heading to **Multiplayer->IP Direct Connect** and inputting your server's IP address and 3724 port which is the default and the one you have port forwarded.
+You will now be able to direct connect to your server via your IP by heading to **Multiplayer->IP Direct Connect** and inputting your server's IP address and 3724 port, which is the default and the one you have port forwarded.

 If you wish your server to be available in the server list, please check out our [Foundry Server Configuration guide](foundry-configuration.md) and add the appropriate `server_name` and `server_is_public` parameters into your configuration file.
 Save the file once done and run the server executable again.